philpatt/Teddi/readme.md

   * `SESSION_SECRET` (you determine this)
   * `API_KEY` (from your NPS service account)

-## Next Steps
+## Backlog
-add another db to allow users to comment and tag each park add about me page
+* Give users ability to comment on the different parks
+* Allow users to have a more customized profile page (add profile picture)
+* Images to search results (web scrape wikipedia)
+* Like/dislike column -- star system